---

 Continuous improvement through machine learning on DDQ patterns enables organizations to identify recurring themes and proactively develop response templates.
 If multiple clients ask about specific compliance frameworks or security standards, teams can create comprehensive responses before the next questionnaire arrives.

-This transformation didn't happen overnight.
-It required systematic organizational change that addressed both technology and process dimensions of DDQ management.
+This kind of transformation doesn't happen overnight.
+It requires systematic organizational change that addresses both technology and process dimensions of DDQ management.

 According to [Value and resilience through better risk management](https://www.mckinsey.com/capabilities/risk-and-resilience/our-insights/value-and-resilience-through-better-risk-management), research shows that reactive approaches to risk remain too common, with action taken only after things go wrong, while proactive approaches with regular reevaluation of resource allocation based on sound assessments create more value and better shareholder returns.